I was born in Trento in 1986 surrounded by a family of musicians, woodsmen and artisans.

 After obtaining a scientific degree, I continued my studies in Parma at the “International School of Violin Making” under the guidance of Renato Scrollavezza, Elisa Scrollavezza and Andrea Zanrè.
 After the experience of Parma I returned to Trentino, continuing to train in the field of stringed instruments and attending luthier courses with Luca Primon and Dario Michielon.

-In my training, I have had collaborations with various colleagues in particular with Theo Marks (American violin maker).
+During my training, I collaborated with various colleagues in particular with Theo Marks (American violin maker).

-In 2009 I won the first prize for my viola at the “International Competition of Violin Making in Pisogne” in the section for young makers.
+I won the first prize for my viola at the “International Competition of Violin Making in Pisogne”in 2009 in the section for young makers.

 In 2013 I graduated in jazz piano to which I dedicate myself regularly.